 - Handle all insurance negotiations and fight for the maximum compensation available in your case

 Uber’s insurance company will work hard to downplay the extent of your losses.
 They may even blame you for the accident.
-Our Lakeland personal injury attorneys know how to handle these and other insurance tactics.
+Our Lakeland car accident attorneys know how to handle these and other insurance tactics.

 When you’re ready to learn more about establishing an attorney-client relationship, give us a call to learn more about legal representation.